-Governor Murphy signed into law legislation legalizing and regulating cannabis use and possession for adults 21 years and older, A-21 (P.L.2021,c.16).
-The New Jersey Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Act, and decriminalizing marijuana and hashish possession, A-1897 (P.L.2021,c.19).
+Governor Murphy signed the New Jersey Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Act into law, legalizing and regulating cannabis use and possession for adults 21 years and older and decriminalizing marijuana and hashish possession, A-1897 (P.L.2021,c.19).

 The Governor also signed S-3454 (P.L.2021,c.25), clarifying marijuana and cannabis use and possession penalties for individuals younger than 21 years old.

 The New Jersey Cannabis Regulatory Commission released the first set of regulations on August 19, 2021.
 For details, review the August 26, 2021 Special Update from NJLM.
 The regulations were proposed for readoption with amendments.
 Comments will be accepted through Sept.
 30.

 CRC Regulations answer Frequently Asked Questions for Municipalities on the cannabis market components.

 NJAC Personal Use file shares insights and specifics on the Personal Use Cannabis Rules which expire August 19, 2022.